gtxistxgao/SQLParser/README.md

 Java Compiler Compiler Version 5.0 (Parser Generator) (type "javacc" with no arguments for help)
 Reading from file SQLParser.jj . . .
-Warning: Choice conflict in (...)* construct at line 207, column 3.
-         Expansion nested within construct and expansion following construct have common prefixes, one of which is: "," Consider using a lookahead of 2 or more for nested expansion.
-Warning: Choice conflict in (...)* construct at line 249, column 3.
-         Expansion nested within construct and expansion following construct have common prefixes, one of which is: "," Consider using a lookahead of 2 or more for nested expansion.
-Warning: Choice conflict in (...)* construct at line 291, column 3.
-         Expansion nested within construct and expansion following construct have common prefixes, one of which is: "AND" Consider using a lookahead of 2 or more for nested expansion.
-Warning: Choice conflict in (...)* construct at line 308, column 3.
-         Expansion nested within construct and expansion following construct have common prefixes, one of which is: "AND" Consider using a lookahead of 2 or more for nested expansion.
 File "TokenMgrError.java" does not exist.
 Will create one.
 File "ParseException.java" does not exist.
 Will create one.
 File "Token.java" does not exist.
 Will create one.